Instantly welcome your new leads by creating an automated message

 - Set expectations

-What to include in your welcome message
+What to include in your welcome message (and what not to!)

 - Your qualifications and experience